 What is Driving?

 The Land Rover International Driving Grand Prix is one of the most important driving events in the UK and is also a FEI World CupTM qualifier.
 There are three stages to the competition.
-The Driven Dressage involves the team driving a set series of movements and takes place on the Thursday and Friday of the Show.
+The Driven Dressage involves the team driving a set series of movements and takes place on the Friday of the Show.
 The Marathon Stage takes place on the Saturday; this challenging stage requires the competitors to drive at speed around eight obstacles and is one of our most popular parts of the competition.
 The final stage is the Cone Driving on Sunday where teams drive through narrowly spaced pairs of cones in a set time.